hfahad/Xploraytion_code/README.md

 # Overview:
-This repository contains code for a Convolutional Neural Network (CNN) implemented using both PyTorch and Keras libraries.
+This repository contains code for a Convolutional Neural Network (CNN) implemented using PyTorch library.
 The repository includes files for training the model from scratch, evaluating the performance of the model by loading pre-trained weights, and the neural network architecture.
 The MINST dataset is used for training the model.
 # Requirements

 ## Required packages: